-Coinciding with the population of the province, more breweries are located in Southern New Brunswick, but many are cropping up closer to the northern border as well, such as Les Brasseurs du Petit-Sault, Savoie’s Brewhouse, Four Rivers Brewing Co. and many more, as attested by the Northern New Brunswick Beer Trail.
+Coinciding with the population of the province, more breweries are located in Southern New Brunswick, but many are cropping up in the north as well, such as Les Brasseurs du Petit-Sault, Savoie’s Brewhouse, Four Rivers Brewing Co. and many more, as attested by the Northern New Brunswick Beer Trail.

 Sébastien Roy, owner of the award-winning Fils du Roy Distillery in Petit-Paquetville, is the only northern producer of spirits.
 His Gin Thuya is notably exceptional, and although he produces beer, his goal from the outset was to be a whisky producer.